The number of ramified primes in number fields of small degree: Introduction and statement of results

 To formulate a number field analogue, write $\omega(K) := \omega(D_K)$ for a number field $K/\mathbb{Q}$; we will study the distribution of the values $\omega(K)$.
-Related questions have been studied previously; for example, Belabas and Fouvry \cite{FK1999} proved that there are infinitely many $S_3$-cubic fields which have at most $6$ prime factors.\footnote{Similar results for $S_4$-quartic and $S_5$-quintic fields, albeit with a larger bound on the number of prime factors, should follow from the results described in Section \ref{sec:field-counting}.} Although probabilistic considerations suggest that there should be infinitely many cubic, quartic, and quintic fields of prime discriminant, it seems that this question is beyond the reach of existing methods.
+Related questions have been studied previously; for example, Belabas and Fouvry \cite{FK1999} proved that there are infinitely many $S_3$-cubic fields whose discriminant is fundamental and has at most $7$ prime factors.\footnote{Similar results for $S_4$-quartic and $S_5$-quintic fields, albeit with a larger bound on the number of prime factors, should follow from the results described in Section \ref{sec:field-counting}.} Although probabilistic considerations suggest that there should be infinitely many cubic, quartic, and quintic fields of prime discriminant, it seems that this question is beyond the reach of existing methods.

 However, as we will see, an Erd\H{o}s-Kac theorem for number fields is straightforward to prove:

 \begin{theorem} Let $d=2,3,4,$ or $5$.
 For any $z\in\mathbb{R}$, we have that

 That is, as $K$ ranges over $S_d$ number fields of degree $d$, $\omega(K)$ becomes normally distributed. \end{theorem}